JayThibs/Operationalizing-ML-with-Azure/README.md

 As we can see, Application Insights is enabled.
 This is something we do in the next step.
 It is possible to deploy the model with Application Insights turned on, but we did it via our local command-line interface for this project.

+Also, we can see the Swagger URI here.
+If you look at the end of the URI, you can see that it's actually linking to the swagger.json file.
+We will be using this file later to create the Swagger Documentation (step 5).
+Download it and put it in the swagger folder of our local project directory.

 ### **4. Enable logging**

 **Key point:** In Azure, we can enable logging by enabling Application Insights.
 Application Insights is a useful tool to detect anomalies and visualize performance of our deployed model.
 We can enable Application Insights when we are deploying our model, but we will enable it via our CLI for this project.